Iowa judge tosses felonies against Black Lives Matter leader

 Judge Paul Miller ruled Thursday that the Johnson County attorney’s office violated Matè Farrakhan Muhammad’s right to a speedy trial by waiting 46 days after his arrest to file a formal charging document, which was one more day than allowed by law.

-Miller ruled that six aggravated misdemeanor assault counts against Muhammad related to the same allegations can proceed because they were filed sooner.
+Miller ruled that six aggravated misdemeanor assault counts against Muhammad related to the same allegations can proceed because he was never arrested on them, and therefore they were filed on time.

 Muhammad, a leader of the Des Moines Black Liberation Movement, told reporters Thursday that he recently changed his name from Matthew Bruce, the name he had when he was arrested.
 That change is not reflected in court documents.